Panda Bear in Africa: Production

+To capture both global marketability and localized authenticity, the voice acting production was masterfully split between Dutch actors of Chinese descent (for the Asian animals) and native South African talent (for the African animals).

 Reception

 A review in Le Figaro praised the joyful spirit of the film.
 Télérama found the production predictable.
 A mixed review in Le Monde noted that all characters were very talkative.